steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 Its a list of free pcbs and its kept using a series of recursive functions.

 With freePcb the pcb passed as an argument is made the head of the list.

+### Pcb Tree

+Each Pcb is a node of the tree of Pcbs.
+That is needed for keep the processes' hierarchy.
+Each Pcb has a pointer for his parent, his sibling and his first child.

+The function used for insert a child in a node's hierarchy is insertChild.
+The specified pcb to insert becomes the last sibling of the first child of the parent (that's done by the _addAsLastSibl facility by a recursive function).

+The function for removing the first child of a node is removeChild.

+The function for removing an arbitrary child of a node is outChild.
+It use a recursive facility for obtaining the previous sibling of the specified node.